SemanticComputing/sampo-ui/docs/pages/Locales.md

 # Locales

-Locale config files are json config where the actual text content of the portal is written.
-A locale.json must be made per language the portal uses.
+Locale config files are JSON config where the actual text content of the portal is written.
+A `locale.json` must be made per language the portal uses.

-Each entry in this json file refers to some ID defined either in config or in sampo core.
+Each entry in this JSON file refers to some ID defined either in config or in Sampo-UI core.

 ## General entries
 The upper half of the example locale files in this repository (up until `perspectives`) contains some general locale config